oppia/oppia-web-developer-docs/Instructions-for-Maintainers.md

 - **On Monday, at the start of your shift**:
   - Pin this tab, so you have it handy for reference!
   - If you aren't already watching the repository, please change your [notification preferences](https://github.com/oppia/oppia/subscription) to "watching", just for this week.
-  - Go to the [list of PRs](https://github.com/oppia/oppia/pulls), and make sure all PRs are moving forward; act on any that are being sat on for too long.
-Also, ensure that the PR's "assignee" is the person who's supposed to next act on it (usually, this would be either the committer or the reviewer). **Please do this before looking at the issue tracker in the next step, since some issues will have PRs already in progress (and GitHub doesn't always make this clear).**
   - Go to the [list of important issues](https://github.com/oppia/oppia/issues?q=is%3Aissue+is%3Aopen+label%3Aimportant).
 For any existing issue with an assignee, ping them and ask for a status update if there's been no response for 6-7 days.
 Deassign the issue from the current assignee if there's been no indication of progress or response to pings for > 10 days.
   - Do the same for projects without leads: [link 1](https://github.com/oppia/oppia/issues?q=is%3Aopen+is%3Aissue+project%3Aoppia%2Foppia%2F22), [link 2](https://github.com/oppia/oppia/issues?q=is%3Aopen+is%3Aissue+project%3Aoppia%2Foppia%2F21), [link 3](https://github.com/oppia/oppia/issues?q=is%3Aopen+is%3Aissue+project%3Aoppia%2Foppia%2F20), [link 4](https://github.com/oppia/oppia/issues?q=is%3Aopen+is%3Aissue+project%3Aoppia%2Foppia%2F12), [link 5](https://github.com/oppia/oppia/issues?q=is%3Aopen+is%3Aissue+project%3Aoppia%2Foppia%2F1).
 - **During the week**: